This Table Shows How Many Male And Female

 For a deeper understanding, advanced analytical techniques can be employed:

 • Statistical Tests: Techniques like chi-square tests can determine if there's a statistically significant difference in the gender distribution across different categories.
-This helps ensure that observed differences aren't simply due to random chance.
+This helps confirm that observed differences aren't simply due to random chance.

 Potential Biases and Limitations